daeuniverse/dae/docs/en/configuration/routing.md

 mac('aa:bb:cc:dd:ee:ff') -> direct
 ```

-Domain conditions need domain knowledge that only exists when the device's DNS
+The kernel matches `domain` conditions by looking up the connection's
+destination IP in `domain_routing_map`.
+The key carries no source IP or MAC.
+The value is the OR of the domain bitmaps of every DNS answer relayed through
+dae that resolved to that IP, for as long as those DNS cache entries live.
+A
-goes through dae.
-If the device uses encrypted DNS (DoH/DoT), the whitelist
+device that uses encrypted DNS (DoH/DoT) therefore still matches the whitelist
+whenever another dae client, or the dae host, has resolved the destination IP
+through dae.
+When no relayed answer covers the destination IP, the connection
-would silently degrade and all of its traffic would land on the fallback. dae
+carries no domain information and would use the fallback.

-detects this shape (single-host `mac`/`sip` selector + positive `domain`
+dae detects this rule pattern: a single-host `mac`/`sip` selector with positive
-conditions + a later selector-only `direct`/`block` fallback) and automatically
+`domain` conditions, followed by a selector-only `direct`/`block` fallback.
-inserts a kernel-space-only sniff-punt line before the fallback: connections
+It automatically inserts a kernel-space-only sniff-punt line before the
-without domain knowledge are sent to userspace, sniffed (TLS SNI / HTTP host /
+fallback.
+Connections without domain information are sent to userspace,
-QUIC), and re-routed over the same rule set with the sniffed domain.
+sniffed (TLS SNI / HTTP host / QUIC), and routed again through the same rule set
+with the sniffed domain.

+The recovery is conditional, because dae sniffs only some punted connections.
+dae never sniffs TCP to destination ports 20, 21, 22, 25, 53, 119, 123, 161,
+3306, 5432, 6379, 9200, 27017 and 11211; this list is hardcoded. dae also skips
+a TCP connection when its first bytes are not a TLS handshake or an HTTP
+request.
+After 3 consecutive sniff failures for the same destination, process
+name, MAC and DSCP, dae skips sniffing that combination for 10 minutes. dae
+sniffs UDP only when the source or destination port is 443 or 8443 and the
+packet is a QUIC Initial. dae re-routes a skipped connection, or one whose
+sniff yields no domain, without a domain, so the whitelist line cannot match
+and the connection uses the fallback.

-Non-whitelisted traffic of that device still lands on the fallback, relayed
+The device's non-whitelisted traffic still uses the fallback and is relayed
 through userspace.
-Requires sniffing to be enabled (`sniffing_timeout > 0`,
+This requires sniffing to be enabled (`sniffing_timeout > 0`,
-`dial_mode != ip`); disable with `auto_sniff_punt: false`.
+`dial_mode != ip`).
+Disable the behavior with `auto_sniff_punt: false`.

 ## Parameter names and negated rules